marvel-nccr/quantum-mobile/docs/developers/build-vagrant.md

 The ansible automation steps are generally idempotent, meaning that if they have been previously run successfully, then they will be skipped in any subsequent runs.

-## Running only selected steps
+### Running only selected steps

-All steps of the ansible build process are "tagged", meaning you can select to run only certain steps, or skip others.
+All steps of the ansible build process are "tagged", wich allows you to select to run only certain steps, or skip others.

 To list all the tags: